RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>6</sup> Thou hast forsaken me, saith the LORD, thou art gone backward: therefore will I stretch out my hand against thee, and destroy thee; I am weary with repenting.
 <sup>7</sup> And I will fan them with a fan in the gates of the land; I will bereave [them] of children, I will destroy my people, [since] they return not from their ways.
 <sup>8</sup> Their widows are increased to me above the sand of the seas: I have brought upon them against the mother of the young men a spoiler at noonday: I have caused [him] to fall upon it suddenly, and terrors upon the city.
-<sup>9</sup> She that hath borne seven languisheth: she hath given up the ghost; her sun is gone down while [it was] yet day : she hath been ashamed and confounded: and the residue of them will I deliver to the sword before their enemies, saith the LORD.
+<sup>9</sup> She that hath borne seven languisheth: she hath given up the ghost; her sun is gone down while [it was] yet day: she hath been ashamed and confounded: and the residue of them will I deliver to the sword before their enemies, saith the LORD.
 <sup>10</sup> Woe is me, my mother, that thou hast borne me a man of strife and a man of contention to the whole earth!
 I have neither lent on usury, nor men have lent to me on usury; [yet] every one of them doth curse me.
 <sup>11</sup> The LORD said, Verily it shall be well with thy remnant (8675); verily I will cause the enemy to entreat thee [well] in the time of evil and in the time of affliction.
 <sup>12</sup> Shall iron break the northern iron and the steel?
 <sup>13</sup> Thy substance and thy treasures will I give to the spoil without price, and [that] for all thy sins, even in all thy borders.
 <sup>14</sup> And I will make [thee] to pass with thine enemies into a land [which] thou knowest not: for a fire is kindled in mine anger, [which] shall burn upon you.
-<sup>15</sup> O LORD, thou knowest: remember me, and visit me, and revenge me of my persecutors; take me not away in thy longsuffering : know that for thy sake I have suffered rebuke.
+<sup>15</sup> O LORD, thou knowest: remember me, and visit me, and revenge me of my persecutors; take me not away in thy longsuffering: know that for thy sake I have suffered rebuke.
 <sup>16</sup> Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of mine heart: for I am called by thy name, O LORD God of hosts.
 <sup>17</sup> I sat not in the assembly of the mockers, nor rejoiced; I sat alone because of thy hand: for thou hast filled me with indignation.
 <sup>18</sup> Why is my pain perpetual, and my wound incurable, [which] refuseth to be healed? wilt thou be altogether unto me as a liar, [and as] waters [that] fail?